 Mike was featured in GTCC’s 2017 production of Romeo and Juliet:Promenade ,demonstrating his cajon abilities in the moving pit orchestra.
 He also began to develop his talents as a singer as well in GTCC’s Performance Ensemble including performances of songs such as the Talking Head’s ‘Slippery People’, Peter Gabriel’s ‘Mercy Street’, and The B 52’s ‘Love Shack’.
 Many were performed while playing drums.
 Mike was recognized very highly his peers and instructors for taking on musical leadership in his ensembles.

-Louis Loveland, and 22-year-old Philadelphian, has been playing trumpet since he was in fourth grade.
+Louis Loveland, a Philadelphian who moved south, has been playing trumpet since he was in fourth grade.
 He began taking private lessons in fifth grade, and was playing the Star-Spangled Banner solo at the elementary school spring concert by the time that school year was over.

 Come sixth grade, Louis auditioned and successfully joined the middle school jazz band as early as he could, with the jazz band mostly consisting of seventh and eighth graders.
 In the jazz band format, Louis became much more competitive, utilizing improvisation in his jazz solos, practicing day in, day out to stay a top dog in his trumpet section.
 In jazz competition, Louis took home the Outstanding Soloist Award in both seventh and eighth grade.

 In high school, Louis rejoined the jazz band, but also participated heavily in his marching band, becoming trumpet section leader in his junior year.
 Since graduating high school, Louis has continued playing his instrument nonstop, practicing every day and often performing at local open mics.